dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

-The rest of this section details the set of reviewed approaches, namely SRv6, LISP, ILSR, ILNP, ILA and hICN, as summarized in {{fig-approaches}}.
+The rest of this section details the set of reviewed approaches, namely SRv6, LISP, ILSR, ILA and hICN, as summarized in {{fig-approaches}}.
 Each proposal consists in an overview with pointers to reference material for a more in depth description.
 The focus is then given to a discussion on its integration at N9 interface, as well as the benefits with respect to GTP-U. Extensions to N3